Skip to main content

 The Role of HIPAA and Third Party Administrators

-The third-party administrators that run these are critical to this protective framework.
+The third-party administrators that run these wellness programs are critical to this protective framework.
 These organizations are contractually obligated to safeguard your data.
 They operate as a buffer between you and your employer.
 While they may share certain information with your employer’s health plan for the purposes of administering the plan or managing incentives, this is tightly regulated.

 The key distinction is between your employer in its role as an employer and the company’s group health plan.
-The may have access to some identifiable data to function, but that information is not supposed to be shared with the managers, supervisors, or HR professionals who make employment decisions.
+The health plan may have access to some identifiable data to function, but that information is not supposed to be shared with the managers, supervisors, or HR professionals who make employment decisions.

 Data Access And Protection In Wellness Programs